prappo/royal/README.md

-# Royal drag and drop testimonial builder and managment system
+# Royal drag and drop testimonial builder and management system

 To learn how to use see documentation here http://prappo.github.io/royal/documentation/